tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 The steps involved in getting a static media file onto one of your pages are part of another important process that you should be familiar with.
 Check out the steps below on how to do this.

 1. Take the static media file you wish to use and place it within your project's `static` directory.
-This is the directory you specify in your project's `STATICFILES_DIRS` list within `settings.py`.
+This directory is defined in `STATICFILES_DIRS` -- one of the variables that you set up in `settings.py`.
 2. Add a reference to the static media file to a template.
 For example, an image would be inserted into an HTML page through the use of the `<img />` tag.
 3. Remember to use the `{% load staticfiles %}` and `{% static "<filename>" %}` commands within the template to access the static files.
 Replace `<filename>` with the path to the image or resource you wish to reference. **Whenever you wish to refer to a static file, use the `static` template tag!**